Nursing Ranked as the Most Ethical and Honest Profession for 23rd Year in a Row

 Here’s the full breakdown of how the top 5 professions ranked by trustworthiness:

-Overall, the numbers for the top five are extremely low compared to previous years.
-Interestingly, every profession dropped significant percentage points in the current Gallup poll.
+Overall, the numbers for the top five were lower compared to previous years, but every profession dropped significant percentage points for the second year in a row in the current Gallup poll.

 Who’s at the Bottom

-The bottom-dwellers of the Gallup poll included the following five professionals,
+The bottom-dwellers of the Gallup poll included the following three professionals,

 While the Gallup poll results represent an impressive achievement for the nursing profession as a whole, it also represents a significant decrease in the perception of the healthcare profession as a whole, with both medical doctors and nurses seeing a rather larger drop in numbers from last year.